Building Industry Consulting Service International

 “We bring together the practitioners who are working in the industry day in and day out,” Daniels notes.
 “They’re the ones dealing with policy changes, licensing changes, and code changes.
 We work with them to determine the standards and practices that we as a community agree to use and abide by.”

 In addition to developing its own manuals and standards, BICSI maintains active representation on code-making panels and within other standards bodies.
-Volunteers from BICSI participate at NFPA (National Fire Protection Association), IEEE, TIA, ISO, and IEC—to name a few—helping shape codes and standards such as the National Electrical Code and gaining early insight into changes that will impact ICT professionals worldwide.
+Volunteers from BICSI participate in NFPA (National Fire Protection Association), IEEE, TIA, ISO, and IEC—to name a few—helping shape codes and standards such as the National Electrical Code and gaining early insight into changes that will impact ICT professionals worldwide.

 That insight feeds directly back into BICSI’s own standards and guidance, ensuring members are not just reacting to a fast-moving environment, but staying ahead of it.